deimos-deimos/comfy_api_simplified/README.md

 # Comfy API Simplified

-This is a little python wrapper over the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) API.
+This is a small python wrapper over the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) API.
 It allows you to edit API-format ComfyUI workflows and queue them programmaticaly to the already running ComfyUI.

 I use it to iterate over multiple prompts and key parameters of workflow and get hundreds of images overnight to cherrypick from.

 ## Limitations

-This wrapper only calls "/prompt" method to queue prompt.
-For now is does not track the status of prompts or retrieve the results from the server.
-It is possible, but it is simply not needed in my case for now.
-May be I will add it in future.

 Only Basic auth and no auth (for local server) are supported.